Ricky Stenhouse Jr. represents a new generation in stock car racing.

 Joining Roush Fenway Racing on his way up, he didn’t waste much time in establishing himself.

-With 19 top-give finishes, 26 top-10 results, four poles and six triumphs during his final Nationwide season, Ricky was ready to take the step up to contend for a Cup.
+With 19 top-five finishes, 26 top-10 results, four poles and six triumphs during his final Nationwide season, Ricky was ready to take the step up to contend for a Cup.

 Wrapping up a promising Rookie Sprint Cup season, look for the amiable racer to continue clawing toward true contention in the ‘big leagues’ coming up.